Juvenile law: Operation

 In the US, the presence of an attorney is only recommended, not compulsory.

 In most states, special courts try juveniles, but some like Colorado do not have them.
-Some crimes allow juvenile delinquents to be tried by the superior court (such as first-degree murderer or gang murder).
+Some crimes allow juvenile delinquents to be tried by the superior court (such as first-degree murder or gang murder).

-Juveniles also have special protections, in addition of juvenile courts, which are closed to the public in the US.
+Juveniles also have special protections, in addition to juvenile courts, which are closed to the public in the US.
 In France, closing the court to the public (huis clos) is an option.
 Just like in France, US parents or guardians have to be informed and to be present during the police questioning.
 At least, the names of juveniles are kept confidential when they are accused of a crime.
-Juvenile cases are heard by not a jury but a judge.
+Juvenile cases are heard by not a jury by a judge.

-At least, the US criminal law system has a particular vocabulary for juveniles' cases.
+At least, the US criminal law system has a particular vocabulary for juvenile cases.
 Indeed, juvenile offenders commit not a crime but a delinquent act.
 Also, courts use the term delinquent or not delinquent, instead of guilty or not guilty, just to show that a minor is different from a criminal.

 Juveniles have the same rights as adults.
-They are assumed innocent, they are noticed of charges advance of any adjudication of delinquency, they have the right to confront and cross-examine witnesses, and they have the Fifth Amendment right against self-incrimination.
+They are assumed innocent, they are notified of charges in advance of any adjudication of delinquency, they have the right to confront and cross-examine witnesses, and they have the Fifth Amendment right against self-incrimination.

 After their arrest, in both countries, minors may be placed in provisory detention (until a European Convention on Human Rights case banned it in France) if the parents are prejudiced and informed.
 Provisory detention is done in a juvenile hall, separated from adults.

-US parents may be liable for the acts of their child if they failed their parent’s authority, an example being if the minor is involved in a gang offense.
+US parents may be liable for the acts of their child if they fail their parent's authority, an example being if the minor is involved in a gang offense.
 Also, juveniles have no right to bail.

 As can be noted, UD and French procedures are not that different as they have a common goal: to protect, as much as possible, the interest of the minor offender.
 Nevertheless, except for detention (the separation from adults as well as parents' awareness), the priorities are different.
 The US prefers the confidentiality of minors, but France stresses accommodating the juvenile within the criminal system.

 Both systems protect but not in the same way.
 In France, an attorney is compulsory.
 In the US, there is no jury.

-As noted, the goal of the juvenile justice in France and the US is clearly to educate child offenders, rather than punish them, even if some measures can be severe.
+As noted, the goal of juvenile justice in France and the US is clearly to educate child offenders, rather than punish them, even if some measures can be severe.

 Sanctions incurred by minors

-The order of February 2, 1945 relative to the childhood delinquency contains three measures to punish French minor offenders:
+The order of February 2, 1945, relative to childhood delinquency contains three measures to punish French minor offenders: